 Similar to the SPIKE Prime programming, this new block software has more blocks that appear available for use when clicking on the extension tab.
 These extensions include Display (teal), Bar Graph (also teal), and Movement (pink).
 All of these extensions are similar to what they are in the regular Word Blocks language.

 The Display blocks section has blocks to display test and images on a mini screen.
-One thing that differs from the old WeDo software is that you cannot display test and an image at the same time.
+One thing that differs from the old WeDo software is that you cannot display text and an image at the same time.

 The Bar Graph blocks include ways to log and visualize data on a bar graph.